dainst/argos/README.md

 sudo systemctl restart argos
 ```

-6. __Serverside__, run release [functions](lib/release.ex) as required by your recent changes
+6. __Serverside__, run release [functions](lib/release.ex) as required by your recent changes.
 For example, you can update the ES mapping and reindex all projects by running:
 ```
 docker exec -it argos-api /app/bin/api eval "ArgosAPI.Release.update_mapping()" docker exec -it argos-aggregation /app/bin/aggregation eval "ArgosAggregation.Release.seed_projects()"